klieth/klieth.github.io/_posts/2014-05-08-arm-kernel.markdown

 	bl puts
 {% endhighlight %}

-The second major difference is that we can now end the subroutine with something reasonable instead of an infinite loop.
-In most cases, we'll want to jump back in the code to the place we called the subroutine from.
-That's exactly what the last `bx lr` line does.
-The command `bx` allows us to jump to the address stored in a register, in this case `lr` or the `link register` which is autmatically set by the `bl` command in the main method to point to the next instruction after the jump.

 ##User Mode##
 So far, everything that's happened has been in Supervisor mode.
 This mode grants access to everything in the computer, plenty of which should not be accessible to the user.
+For instance, User mode processes should only be able to access the memory that they have directly allocated.
+If they could access all of memory, they could alter data in other programs and cause security vulnerabilities.
+Therefore, User mode has to have a stack defined for it.
 In order to help protect the computer, we can switch it into User mode.
 At the most basic, we switch over and call a function in user mode like this:

 {% highlight nasm %}
 	mov r0, 0x10